The official team site of the Toronto Marlies

 ON THE SCORESHEET

-• Matthew Barbolini put the Marlies on the board at 14:00 of the second period.
-He has eight points (3 goals, 5 assists) in 22 games this season.
+• Vinni Lettieri put the Marlies on the board on the power play at 14:03 of the first period and later added the primary assist on Groulx’s third period goal.
+He has 25 points (6 goals, 19 assists) in 32 games this season.

-• Bo Groulx scored on the power play at 14:46 of the second period.
-He has 18 points (10 goals, 8 assists) in 26 games this season.
+• Luke Haymes scored at 7:52 of the second period.
+He has 13 points (4 goals, 9 assists) in 34 games this season.

 TEAM NOTES